RupertLuo/Valley/README.md

 We modified our code for training valley and managed the model hyperparameters with yaml files.
 Run the following two scripts to perform valley training.

 ### Pretrain
+The llm backbone that currently supports pre-training is Llama(7b,13b), vicuna(7b,13b), stable-vicuna(13b), Llama2(chat-7b, chat-13b).
+You need to download these open source language model weights yourself and convert them to the huggingface format.
 ```shell
 bash valley/train/train.sh valley/configs/experiment/valley_stage1.yaml
 ```